What We Do

-Walk through the doors of Ashtanga Yoga Victoria, and feel at home: this is your space.
+Walk up the stairs of Ashtanga Yoga Victoria, and feel at home: this is your space.
 We are an inclusive community welcoming all ages, genders, abilities and body types.
 We foster a safe space where you can practice with the support of your teachers and peers.
 We listen and guide your every posture.
 Physical, mental and spiritual, this is where you’re supported to make magic happen.

 Meet your teachers

 She is the founder of the Ashtanga Yoga Research Project, who has conducted global research on Ashtanga Yoga and Gender Difference.
 Having been at the respected E-RYT500 level for nearly 10 years, and teaching movement professionals for 20, Arielle teaches continuing education courses for yoga teachers, focusing on yoga anatomy, fascial integration, Somatic movement, Prenatal yoga, and adjustment techniques.
 She has a keen interest in the effect of asana on the nervous system, which is the focus of her current research at the University of Victoria for a Masters of Science degree.

 Arielle carries yoga off the mat as a mother of school aged twins.

 Kimber first found yoga through injury.
 After she completed 6 months of hiking the Appalachian Trail in 2007, she was pleasantly surprised that she could not only heal her body through the practice, but that she could also find the same peace she could find while hiking mountains through asana.